Current teaching activities at Swains Yard Studios Woodstock

 Mondays, Tuesdays and Wednesdays (Mornings 9.30am - 12.30) and afternoons (1pm - 4pm)

-2022: This year I will be teaching blocks of open sessions where people under guidance can work on their own themes and so develop their own personal artistic ideas.
+2022: This year I will be teaching open sessions in my new studio at the Palms centre in Woodstock.
+Students under guidance can work on their own themes to develop their own personal artistic ideas.

-Classes are charged a R1400 PCM Fees payable before or on commencement of the month make up slots are available for missed classes
+Classes are charged a R1800 PCM Fees payable before or on commencement of the month make up slots are available for missed classes

 For a list of dates for the current year please contact me o +270823633046